Howard Maibach: Professional work

-He has written over 3,000 research articles, which according to an estimate could be a world record.

-Controversy
+Research ethics

 In December 2022, UCSF released the results of a preliminary investigation into his research conducted on prisoners at the California Medical Facility at Vacaville.
 The report raised ethical concerns over how the research was conducted, especially with regards to getting informed consent from and communicating research risks to participants, and the fact that many of the prisoners were being assessed or treated for psychiatric conditions.
 The report noted that the experiments did not involve treating medical conditions the patients had, in some cases involved exposing patients to herbicides and insecticides.

 In his response to the report, Maibach expressed remorse regarding his involvement in the research, stating "[While] the work I did with colleagues at CMF was considered by many to be appropriate by the standards of the day, [in retrospect] those standards were clearly evolving.
 I obviously would not work under those circumstances today...
 I have sincere remorse in relationship to these efforts some decades ago."

 The University of California at San Francisco issued an apology for its role in supporting the research.

 Honors

 Maibach was awarded an honorary PhD by Universite de Paris-Sud in 1985 and Université Claude Bernard, Lyon in 2008.
-In 2013, he was awarded the "Master Dermatologist Award" by the American Academy of Dermatology.
+In 2013, he was awarded the Master Dermatologist Award by the American Academy of Dermatology.